Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Tigers have a record of 6-3.

-- When it comes to the over/under, the Tigers and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the over/under, the Tigers and their opponents are 7-3-0 in their last 10 games.

 - Oddsmakers have not posted a spread in any of the Tigers' past 10 contests.